Battle of Nuremberg (2006 FIFA World Cup): Match

+Summary

 First half

 Mark van Bommel was booked in the second minute, and also before the goal Dutch defender Khalid Boulahrouz was booked for a foul, which injured Cristiano Ronaldo and would eventually force the substitution of Portugal's star winger before half time.
 Ronaldo left in tears, and proceeded to describe Boulahrouz's tackle as "clearly an intentional foul to get me injured."
 In the meantime, Maniche had been booked for a foul on Van Bommel after 19 minutes.

-Shortly after Maniche's 23rd minute goal, Portugal's defensive midfielder Costinha slid into Dutch veteran Philip Cocu, receiving a yellow card.
+Shortly after Maniche's 23rd minute goal, Portugal's defensive midfielder Costinha slid into Dutch veteran Phillip Cocu, receiving a yellow card.
 He was then the first to be sent off just before half time after being shown a second yellow card for a handball.

 Second half

 After Petit had been cautioned in the 50th minute, Giovanni van Bronckhorst and Luís Figo both received yellow cards, with Figo's coming as a result of a touchline melee with Mark van Bommel during which Figo headbutted him.
 Portugal manager Luiz Felipe Scolari controversially gave his approval to this headbutt by stating after the match, "Jesus Christ may be able to turn the other cheek but Luís Figo isn't Jesus Christ."

 Boulahrouz was sent off in the 63rd minute with a second caution after fouling Figo, which sparked a melee on the touch-line, involving Boulahrouz (who confronted Simão), André Ooijer and the Portuguese bench, necessitating the intervention of the fourth official Marco Rodríguez.
 Portugal's playmaker Deco roughly fouled Dutch defender John Heitinga and was booked; the Netherlands had not given the ball back after Portugal had cleared it into touch to allow a player to receive medical treatment, thus breaking one of football's gentlemen's agreements.
 In the ensuing brawl, Wesley Sneijder pushed Petit to the ground and was also cautioned.
 The Netherlands' Rafael van der Vaart received a yellow card, apparently for dissent.

-After that, Portugal's goalkeeper Ricardo (presumably for time wasting) and left-back Nuno Valente (for a rough foul) were punished.
+After that, Portugal's goalkeeper Ricardo (presumably for time wasting) and left-back Nuno Valente (for a killing foul) were punished.
 Deco received his second caution and was dismissed in the 78th minute for delaying the restart after a free-kick was awarded.
 Cocu escaped a caution for wrestling Deco to the ground in his attempt to retrieve the ball.
-In the 88th minute, Simão drew the ire of the Dutch goalkeeper Edwin van der Sar, after the Portuguese player's leg made contact with Dutchman's in his attempt to score a goal, but the referee decided against taking any disciplinary action.
+In the 88th minute, Simão drew the ire of the Dutch goalkeeper Edwin van der Sar, after the Portuguese player's leg made contact with the Dutchman's in his attempt to score a goal, but the referee decided against taking any disciplinary action.
 In injury time, Van Bronckhorst was sent off for a second yellow card for a foul on Tiago.

 A scene was shown on television footage during the match in which Boulahrouz, Deco, and Van Bronckhorst were sitting together on the sidelines after being sent off, the latter two having a discussion, both being teammates at Spanish club Barcelona.
 Commentator Gary Bloom referred to the scene as the "Bad boys' corner".